Brandon Jennings: Milwaukee Bucks (2009–2013)

 With the NBA beginning the 2011–12 season in a lockout, Jennings played in the Drew League to stay in shape and prepare for the season.
 With the schedule shortened after the lockout ended, Jennings played and started in all of the 66 games.
 He recorded career highs with 19.1 points and 1.6 steals in 35.3 minutes per game.

-Similar to the previous season, his season-high in points came in Madison Square Garden against the Knicks; this time, Jennings scored 36 points in a 100–86 win.
+Similar to the previous season, his season high in points came in Madison Square Garden against the Knicks; this time, Jennings scored 36 points in a 100–86 win.
 The Bucks again missed the NBA playoffs, finishing in ninth place in the East.

 With Jennings set to hit restricted free agency at the end of the 2012–13 season, he sought a long-term contract, saying he would not return to Milwaukee if they did not work out an agreement.

-During the Bucks home opener against the Cleveland Cavaliers, Jennings made a game-winning three at the buzzer to win the game for the Bucks.
+During the Bucks' home opener against the Cleveland Cavaliers, Jennings made a game-winning three at the buzzer to win the game for the Bucks.
 Jennings teamed up with Monta Ellis, who was acquired at the 2012 trade deadline, to form one of the NBA's most potent backcourts that year.

-With improved play under new coach Jim Boylan, Milwaukee returned to the playoffs for the first time since Jennings was a rookie.
-They qualified as the eighth seed.
-They were swept 4–0 by the reigning, and eventual, champions- the Miami Heat.

-During the 2013 NBA playoffs, Jennings came up with the phrase "Bucks in 6," when asked about his expectations for the series against the Miami Heat, meaning the Bucks would win in six games.
-Despite being swept by the Heat in that series, the phrase later regained prominence after the Bucks won the 2021 NBA Finals, which happened to be in six games.
-Coincidentally, they opened their championship run by sweeping the Heat.
-Jennings was invited to the championship parade, and the phrase was engraved on the design of the championship rings.
+With improved play under new coach Jim Boylan, Milwaukee returned to the playoffs for the first time since Jennings was a rookie, qualifying as the eighth seed.
+They were swept 4–0 by the reigning champions, the Miami Heat, who would go on to win the NBA Finals again.
+After the team lost Game 2, Jennings proclaimed the Bucks would win the series in six.
+The phrase "Bucks in 6" subsequently became a famous phrase among the fanbase, commonly used during the 2021 NBA Playoffs when the Bucks won the NBA Finals, coincidentally in six games after trailing 2–0.
+Jennings was subsequently invited to participate in the team's championship parade and helped design their championship rings.